jaredbeck/cardgamelab/doc/dev/rom_talk_notes.md

     - Example: composing with a mapper
       - Can chain either `as` or `map_with` on a relation
       - Can only chain `as` on a command, `map_with` raises `NoMethodError`
+  1. globally-accessible ROM
+    - not worse than AR, also global
+    - a way to inject dependency?
 1. It was hard
   1. rom doesn't use models the way we're used to
   1. how to deal with getting stuck